 Long before we knew Longs Peak as Longs Peak, it had another name, given by the Arapaho Tribe - Neníisótoyóú'u.
 Recognizing the Indigenous names of peaks, valleys, rivers and so on give us a more comprehensive story of the past and a way to revitalize culture for the future.

-Picnic areas in Moraine Park, hiking trails throughout Lumpy Ridge and jaw-dropping sights along Trail Ridge Road were once battlefields, hunting grounds and homes to the Arapaho and Ute Tribes.
+Picnic areas in Moraine Park, hiking trails throughout Lumpy Ridge and jaw-dropping sights along Trail Ridge Road were once battlefields, hunting grounds and homes to the Arapaho, Ute and Cheyenne Tribes.
 These places become so much more dimensional once we uncover those stories.

 Longs Peak and Mt.
 Meeker